Ntzzin/42-libft/README.md

 This is the first 42's commom core project that consists in creating your first C library that contains some basic tools (funcions) and your own custom ones as it is needed.

+> [!WARNING]
+> This repository is organized in the way that I think is the most organized.
+Keep in
+> mind that subject explicitly demands that all files be submitted to the root of the repository.
+> It is also important to know that this repository will get updated as more projects (such as printf)
+> are allowed to be added to libft, and it will be different from the one delivered the first time.

 ## Skills
 -  Memory menagement
 -  String manipulation